 Parents and students can access grades in our Student Information System (“SIS”) at any time.
 Parents and students can view SIS information on the FCPS website (ParentVUE or StudentVUE).
+Parents and students can also view individual assignments for each course in Schoology.
+Although some grades might be visible in Schoology, grades are only accurately reported in SIS.
 Both parents and students are encouraged to reach out to a teacher if they have questions about what they see in SIS.

 Grading Frequently Asked Questions

-- How will we know when assignments need to be turned in?
-Teachers will enter due dates for each entry in SIS.
-Additional assignment information can be found on either Google or Blackboard 24/7.
-If you can’t find what you are looking for, please email the teacher.
+Teachers will enter due dates for each entry in SIS and Schoology.
+Additional assignment information can be found in Schoology.
+If you can’t find what you are looking for, please reach out to the teacher.